tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/user_coordinate/README.md

 But this can be sometimes cumbersome to open at least 3 terminals each time for `roscore`,`turtlesim`, and node which is being tested.

-To make the execution of the programs easy, separate launch files were created and are available in the 'launch' folder
+To make the execution of the programs easy, separate launch files were created and are available in the 'launch' folder.

 Use the following command with the relevent launch file name to execute the nodes